Program Materials for Free & Reduced Price School Lunch Meals

 - Last four digits of the Social Security of the signing adult

-Households who receive Food Stamps or CalWORKs for their students and have received a letter stating their students are directly certified DO NOT have to complete an application.
+Households who receive Food Stamps, CalWORKs or MediCal for their students and have received a letter stating their students are directly certified DO NOT have to complete an application.
 A letter will notify you of your child’s eligibility and your child will automatically receive free lunches unless you notify the CNS office that you do not want the benefits.
-If you have not received a letter by August 12, 2016 indicating that your child is qualified, please complete a lunch application and return it to your child’s school.
+If you have NOT received a letter by August 15, 2019 indicating that your child is qualified, please complete a lunch application and return it to your child’s school.
+PLEASE NOTE: If not all your students are listed on your eligibility letter, please call the CNS office immediately so we can add other siblings as necessary.

 If you have any questions, call the Child Nutrition Services office at 223-4500.